Rotemfall/Customer-Analysis-For-Retail/README.md

 # **Customer Analysis For Retail**

 ##### A Retail store is required to analyze the day-to-day transactions and keep a track of it's customers spread across various locations along with their purchases and returns across various categories.
 In order to do it they should create a report and display the below calculated metrics, reports and inferences.

-#### Project for 'Information Systems' course in Tel Aviv University
 <br/>

 #### Description: